Preparing for Copilot for Microsoft 365

-More to come on this concept from our CIO Advisory team.
+More to come on this concept from our Strategic Advisory team.

-Preparing for Microsoft 365 Copilot requires proactive steps to ensure a successful rollout.
+Preparing for Copilot for Microsoft 365 requires proactive steps to ensure a successful rollout.
 The process involves four categories of steps: Minimally Viable, Critical, Ideal, and Iterative.

 In the Minimally Viable category, defining objectives is crucial to gauge Copilot’s success and justify the investment.
-Budgeting for M365 E3 or E5 licenses, along with Copilot licensing, is a prerequisite.
+Budgeting for Copilot for M365 licensing is a prerequisite.
 Migrating data into Microsoft 365 and preparing for the Semantic Index, a new search capability, are also necessary.